Storing Passwords - The Wrong, Better and Even Better Way

 In a perfect world, everyone would use a different password for every account they sign up for, and that password would be a combination of numbers, letters (uppercase and lowercase) and special characters, and would be at least about 20 characters long.
 But let's be honest here, we're not all memory machines and remembering cryptic combinations like that isn't something everyone can do.
 So people are tempted to choose just one password and use it on everything they sign up for, including their email account.
 Which means there's the potential for someone to have the email address and the password.
 Not a very good thing.

 There's no way around this, the weakest point in any security system is the human element.
 People are always going to chose easy passwords, or use the same passwords for multiple sites.
-So it's up to us as web developers to help to keep the passwords secure so that these people never have to go through the problems associated with someone getting into their other accounts.
+No amount of security can make up for users picking a bad password to begin with, but we can still protect those use the same password for everything.
+So it's up to us as web developers to help to keep their passwords secure so that these people never have to go through the problems associated with someone getting into their other accounts.

 This all comes down to how you store the password.
 Do you do it the “Wrong Way”, the “Better Way” or the “Even Better Way”?
 (I'm not going to say the “Right Way”, because I don't think there is such a thing when it comes to password security).